sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_howto_leverage_parameters_and_ua/embedding_howto_leverage_parameters_and_ua.md

 ## What we've covered
 Duration: 5

-In this lab we learned how to.........

-INSERT FINAL IMAGE OF BUILD IF APPROPRIATE
+In this QuickStart, we learned how to utilize required and optional parameters, as well as user attributes, when embedding Sigma into external applications.
+We also reviewed common error messages and their meaning.

 <!-- THE FOLLOWING ADDITIONAL RESOURCES IS REQUIRED AS IS FOR ALL QUICKSTARTS -->
 **Additional Resource Links**